imgix/ix-elements/README_INTERNAL.md

 # Releasing

-> In future, we'll use bash script to automate this process.
+> In the future, we'll use a bash script to automate this process.

 Each package needs to be individually released.
 The following steps should be followed for each package.